vovayatsyuk/MagentoWorkflow/README.md

 # MagentoWorkflow

-**MagentoWorkflow** — is a SublimeText 3 module aimed to improve Magento 2 module and themes development speed.
-It allows to work under Magento module or theme with enabled cache and forget about its cleaning.
+**MagentoWorkflow** — is a SublimeText 3 plugin that allows to work on Magento module or theme with enabled cache and forget about cache clean and outdated generated code.
+Additionally, it takes care about file sync into docker environment.
 This approach results in drastically improved Magento performance, which means faster and enjoyable development.

 ## Installation